Skip to main content

 The continuously evolving context for, and of certifications will significantly impact various sectors of activity.

 EU Cybersecurity Certifications will shake and shape the ICT ecosystem bringing a harmonized vision and understanding of cybersecurity assessment across Europe.
-The first concerned actors are:
+Key actors already participating to the development of the schemes will be also those who will need to implement it.

 Product Vendors & Service Providers